lesovsky/pgcenter/README.md

 #### Features:
 - top-like interface;
 - use same connection options as with psql;
+- tabs support, possible to work concurrently with many postgres services (limited by 8).
 - show current system load and cpu/memory/swap usage;
 - show input/output statistics for devices and partitions like iostat;
 - show network traffic statistics for network interfaces like nicstat;